 by R. J. Palacio

-Ten-year-old August Pullmun was born with extreme facial deformities that prevented him from going to an actual school, until now.
+extreme facial deformities that prevented him from going to an actual school, until now.
 He starts fifth grade and struggles to be seen just as another student.
 A number-one New York

 Times bestseller, this book teaches not to